qilingframework/rtfd.io/docs/usage.md

 ### Execution: ql.run()
-Inorder to start execution. we just need to call ql.run().
-But in certain cases, such as partial execution there are addition 4 option in ql.run()
+In order to start execution. we just need to call ql.run().
+But in certain cases, such as partial execution there are additional 4 options in ql.run()

 ```
 ql.run(begin, end, timeout, count)